aleclarson/valtio-kit/readme.md

 - The factory function can have arguments.
 Any kind and any number of arguments are supported.
 - Passing a reactive instance into a factory function is not currently supported.
 - _Variable shadowing_ is currently discouraged, as some edge cases have not yet been ironed out.

-#### Persistent effects

-Your `createClass` factory function can set up persistent effects.
-If you construct a reactive instance **outside of a React component**, it's recommended to use the [`using`](https://www.totaltypescript.com/typescript-5-2-new-keyword-using) keyword to ensure any persistent effects are cleaned up when the reactive instance goes out of scope.
-Alternatively, you can call the `[Symbol.dispose]` method on the reactive instance to manually clean up its effects.

 ## API